Loader gif

 Americans love to complain about filing their taxes — often with good reason.
 But the process isn’t nearly as complicated as it might seem, even for non-citizens.

-Let’s go over some questions you might have about filing your federal income taxes and how it could impact your residency status (in a good way!).
+Let’s go over some questions you might have about filing your federal taxes and how it could impact your residency status (in a good way!).
 Below, we’ve included a list of common questions and answers, as well as some valuable resources to help you get started.

 Yes, you are legally obligated to pay federal taxes on any type of income earned in the United States, regardless of your resident status.
 This includes your regular salary, capital gains or losses, and any other U.S. source income.